iamclint/Zeal/README.md

 #### Showing map levels
 The map supports showing different levels based on the Brewall map color standards.
 Not all of the zones are properly colored, but it does work well in some of the 3-D overlapping zones.
+It also supports a simplified auto z-level mode that shows map data within a z-level range of the player as fully opaque and further data at a faded alpha transparency level.
+The auto-mode is selectable using the toggle map level keybinds (see below).

+* Zeal slider to adjust the faded z-level alpha transparency value
 * Key bind: "Toggle Map Level Up", "Toggle Map Level Down" - toggles up or down the visible level
+  - The default index of 0 shows all levels and -1 = auto z-level.
 * Command examples:
   - `/map level` shows the current zone's map data level info
   - `/map level 0` shows default of all levels